pond/dnd/party_ripa/journals/campaign_7/part_8.md

 We sit, full of good food and ale, with a temporary sense of relief - though we know there is much to be done and in the back of our minds, we're worried about Arturo.
 It's nice to have money to spend and a good place to enjoy it.

 The day draws to a close; we wander back to the inn well almost at 10pm, with vendors closing and the streets quieter but pockets of rowdy people outside drinking dens.
 Some guards are patrolling here and there.

+Suddenly, in front of us a small shimmering light appears; it grows and grows into a huge bubble which then pops!
+We're all splattered with soap suds...
+And on the ground, having landed awkwardly, is Arturo.
+He doesn't remember much - seemed to be in the Fey, but didn't think he was gone for long.
+We bring him up to speed.

 Back at the inn, we realise we probably don't need to be on guard.
 We don't need to watch; we are able to, finally, sleep restfully...
 Inspiration all round.